conda-forge/go-feedstock/recipe/patches/README.md

 ### Rebase all the branches onto 1.13.10
 The next step is to rebase the 1.12.x patches onto 1.13.x.
-The process is the same for each of the branches, the complications come when there is a merge conflict.
+The process is the same for each of the branches, the complications are the merge conflicts.
+Solving the merge conflicts is a mix of 🎨 and 🔬.
+We subjectively rated the rebase process from 🥬(easy) to  🧠🧠🧠(hard).
+This scale is only valid within the 1.13.10 rebase process.

 If you need push access to sodre/go's repository, please contact him.

-  1.  `i-nocgo-issue10607` -> `i-nocgo-issue10607` remained unchanged(🥬)
+  1.  (🥬) `i-nocgo-issue10607` had no conflicts
         ```shell script
         git checkout -b i-nocgo-issue10607.go1.13 sodre/i-nocgo-issue10607
         git rebase \